 CBS is known for being the most stable of the broadcast networks.
 Their schedule looks pretty much the same year after year and many of their shows have been on the air for a long time.
 Last season, CBS introduced six new scripted shows, three of which were spin-offs.
 How will their new or old programming perform in the ratings for the 2022-23 season?
 Stay tuned!

 CBS shows this season (so far): 48 Hours, 60 Minutes, The Amazing Race, Big Brother, Blue Bloods, Bob ♥ Abishola, The Challenge: USA.
-CSI: Vegas, East New York, The Equalizer, FBI, FBI: International, FBI: Most Wanted, NCIS, NCIS: Hawai’i, NCIS: Los Angeles, The Neighborhood, The Real Love Boat, Secret Celebrity Renovation, So Help Me Todd, Superfan, Survivor, SWAT, Tough As Nails, and Young Sheldon.
+CSI: Vegas, East New York, The Equalizer, FBI, FBI: International, FBI: Most Wanted, Fire Country, Ghosts, NCIS, NCIS: Hawai’i, NCIS: Los Angeles, The Neighborhood, The Real Love Boat, Secret Celebrity Renovation, So Help Me Todd, Superfan, Survivor, SWAT, Tough As Nails, and Young Sheldon.

 There’s lots of data that network execs look at when deciding whether to renew or cancel a TV series but ratings are typically the biggest piece.
 These 2022-23 season charts will be updated daily, as new ratings data becomes available.

 Some notes about these charts:

 These figures are updated automatically as new ratings are released.
 The averages are based on the final national numbers (live plus same day viewing), unless marked with an asterisk (*).
 For technical reasons, I have to resort them manually.
 While these numbers don’t include further delayed or streaming viewing, they are a very good indicator of how a show is performing, especially when compared to others on the same channel.
 There can be other economic factors involved in a show’s fate, but typically the higher-rated series are renewed and the lower-rated ones are cancelled.